lfos/calcurse/contrib/vdir/README.md

-calcurse-vdirsyncer
+calcurse-vdir
 ===============

-calcurse-vdirsyncer is a Python script designed to export and import data to and from directories following the [vdir](http://vdirsyncer.pimutils.org/en/stable/vdir.html) storage format.
+calcurse-vdir is a Python script designed to export and import data to and from directories following the [vdir](http://vdirsyncer.pimutils.org/en/stable/vdir.html) storage format.
 This data can then be synced with various remotes using tools like [vdirsyncer](https://github.com/pimutils/vdirsyncer).